 PowerPoint slides may contain only text, or they can include pictures, videos, or animated text and images.
 Text may be formatted in the same ways as Microsoft Word, with custom color, size, and font type.

 While the look and feel of PowerPoint has changed over the years, the functionality has remained mostly the same.

 Microsoft PowerPoint files have the file extension .ppt or .pptx.

 PowerPoint provides multiple benefits to users, including:

-- It is widely used, and considered the "standard" for presentation software.
-If you create a PowerPoint presentation, it's more likely it will be easier for others to open and view.
+- It is widely used and considered the "standard" for presentation software.
+If you create a PowerPoint presentation, it's more likely to be easier for others to open and view.

-- It offers the option to export its slides to alternative file formats, including GIF and JPG images, MPEG-4 video, PDF, RTF (rich text format), WMV (Windows Media Video), and PowerPoint XML.
+- It offers the option to export its slides to alternative file formats, including GIF (graphics interchange format) and JPEG (Joint Photographic Experts Group) images, MPEG-4 video, PDF (Portable Document Format), RTF (rich text format), WMV (Windows Media Video), and PowerPoint XML (extensible markup language).